yolabingo/dotcms-htmx/README.md

 https://htmx.org/examples/infinite-scroll/

-Use two browser windows - one logged into the DotCMS backend and one not logged in.
+Use two browser windows - one logged into the DotCMS admin/back-end, and another browser not logged in to emulate site visitors.

 ## Running DotCMS with demo site content